ZsoltPiros/Walletapp/README.md

 How you should start:

-Fork this repository under your account, clone it for yourself, make the files.
-After each "milestone"/bigger change, you should make a git commit, and push it up to the repository, so I can follow up with your work.
+**Fork this repository under your account**, clone it for yourself, make the files.
+After each **"milestone"/bigger change, you should make a git commit, and push** it up to the repository, so I can follow up with your work.